 For purposes of this policy, the term "dangerous weapon" includes any personal safety or security device (such as tasers, mace and pepper spray).
 If a student desires to carry or possess a personal safety or security device, the student must obtain prior approval from the building principal before bringing such device on school grounds.
 If a student obtains prior approval from the building principal, the student must store the device during the school day in the student's locker, in the main office or in another secure location designated by the building principal.
-A student shall not carry a personal safety or security device during the school day
+A student shall not carry a personal safety or security device during the school day.

-Additional Student Conduct Expectations and Grounds for Discipline
+D. Additional Student Conduct Expectations and Grounds for Discipline.
 The following additional student conduct expectations are established.
 Failure to comply with such rules is grounds for disciplinary action.
 When such conduct occurs on school grounds, in a vehicle owned, leased, or contracted by a school being used for a school purpose or in a vehicle being driven for a school purpose by a school employee or by his or her designee, or at a school-sponsored activity or athletic event, the conduct is grounds for long-term suspension, expulsion or mandatory reassignment.

-Student Appearance

-Students are expected to dress in a way that is appropriate for the school setting.
+1. Student Appearance: Students are expected to dress in a way that is appropriate for the school setting.
 Students should not dress in a manner that is dangerous to the health and safety of anyone or interferes with the learning environment or teaching process in our school.
 Following is a list of examples of attire that will not be considered appropriate, such list is not exclusive and other forms of attire deemed inappropriate by the administration may be deemed inappropriate for the school setting:

-- a.
-Clothing that shows an inappropriate amount of bare skin or underwear (midriffs, spaghetti straps, sagging pants) or clothing that is too tight, revealing or baggy, or tops and bottoms that do not overlap or any material that is sheer or lightweight enough to be seen through, or otherwise of an appropriate size and fit so as to be revealing or drag on the ground. - b.
-Shorts, skirts, or skorts that do not reach mid-thigh or longer. - c.
-Clothing or jewelry that advertises or promotes beer, alcohol, tobacco, or illegal drugs. - d.
-Clothing or jewelry that could be used as a weapon (chains, spiked apparel) or that would encourage "horse-play" or that would damage property (e.g. cleats). - e.
-Head wear including hats, caps, bandannas, and scarves. - f.
-Clothing or jewelry which exhibits nudity, makes sexual references or carries lewd, indecent, or vulgar double meaning. - g.
-Clothing or jewelry that is gang related. - h.
-Visible body piercing (other than ears).
+a.
+Clothing that shows an inappropriate amount of bare skin or underwear (midriffs, spaghetti straps, sagging pants) or clothing that is too tight, revealing or baggy, or tops and bottoms that do not overlap or any material that is sheer or lightweight enough to be seen through, or otherwise of an appropriate size and fit so as to be revealing or drag on the ground.

+b.
+Clothing or jewelry that advertises or promotes beer, alcohol, tobacco, or illegal drugs.

+c.
+Clothing or jewelry that could be used as a weapon (chains, spiked apparel) or that would encourage "horse-play" or that would damage property (e.g. cleats).

+d.
+Head wear including hats, caps, bandannas, and scarves.

+e.
+Clothing or jewelry which exhibits nudity, makes sexual references or carries lewd, indecent, or vulgar double meaning.

+f.
+Clothing or jewelry that is gang related.